-Pastoring in the wake of Paul was like taking over for Bear Bryant, or filling in for Billy Graham...
-And you'll notice Tim was a bit timid. that's why Paul "urged" him to stick it out, stay at it.
+Pastoring in the wake of Paul was like taking over for Bear Bryant - or filling in for Billy Graham...
+And you'll notice Tim was a bit timid.
+That's why Paul "urged" him to stick with it, stay at it.
 Timothy needed a holy nudge.

-Throughout this letter Paul follows a pattern.
-He urges Tim - then praises God.
-He challenges Timothy to press on by getting Timothy to look up.
-And the first thing Paul urges Timothy to do is to "remain."
+Throughout this letter, Paul follows a pattern.
+He urges Timothy - then praises God.
+He challenges Timothy to press on by getting him to look up.
+And the first thing Paul urges Timothy to do is "remain."

-As the pastor of the same church for 32 years, to my surprise, longevity has brought with it some rewards.
+As the pastor of the same church for 39 years, to my surprise, longevity has brought with it great rewards.

 In fact, I think in almost every venue "longevity" is an underrated virtue.
-Whether it's a job, a marriage, a community, a church you'll find some blessings come only by longevity.
+Whether it's a job, a marriage, a community, a church you'll find some blessings come only from longevity.
 They accrue when you "remain."